Doda (singer): 2013–2020: Concert albums, acting, Virgin reunion and Dorota

 In December 2012, Doda signed a record deal with EMI Music Poland (since 2014 part of Warner Music Poland).
 In May 2013, she embarked on the Fly High Tour – the first in her career to be filmed, and released on a DVD as Fly High Tour – Doda Live.
 In October 2013, Doda released the single titled "Wkręceni (High Life)" for the Polish comedy movie Wkręceni.

 Doda soon left Warner Music, and by December 2014, she re-signed with Universal Music Poland.
 On the New Year's Eve 2014, she released the single "Riotka", which was later certified platinum by ZPAV.
 Its English-language version was recorded and released as "Not Over You".
 In May 2015, Doda embarked on her fifth solo concert tour, Riotka Tour.
 One of its concerts was filmed in November 2016, and released on a DVD in 2017.
 On 25 June 2015, she released the single "Nie pytaj mnie".
 It went on to receive a gold certification from ZPAV.
 Both "Riotka" and "Nie pytaj mnie" were written by Chelcee Grimes who previously worked with Kylie Minogue and The Saturdays.
 In October 2015, Doda's manager announced that the songs would remain stand-alone singles, and would not be included on her third studio album as she decided to take a different musical direction.
 Their live versions were included on the concert album from Riotka Tour.

-On 20 November 2015, Doda performed with Slash at his concert from World on Fire World Tour which took place in Poland.
+On 20 November 2015, Doda performed with Slash at his concert from World on Fire World Tour that took place in Poland.
 She sang "Sweet Child o' Mine" accompanied by Slash on the guitar.
 In May 2016, she was cast as Angelica in IMKA Theatre's play called Słownik Ptaszków Polskich.
 In August 2016, Virgin announced their reunion.
 That same month, they released their first single in ten years, "Hard Heart".
 In November, Virgin released their fourth studio album Choni.
 Its most successful single, "Kopiuj-wklej", was certified gold in Poland.

 In 2017, Doda guest starred in the TV series Daleko od noszy.
 Reanimacja as Aniela.
 The following year, she starred in the feature film Pitbull.
 Last Dog directed by Władysław Pasikowski, which she also co-produced.
 She played Mira, and received favourable reviews for her performance.
 Her third solo studio album, Dorota, was released in 2019.
 It peaked at number four in Poland.